SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

             println("It's not that cold.
 Wear a t-shirt.")
         }
     <<< It's not that cold.
 Wear a t-shirt.
+    /// prints "It's not that cold.
+Wear a t-shirt."

 One of of these two branches will always be executed.
 Because the temperature has increased to ``40`` degrees Fahrenheit,